AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/ExternalInterfaceSequence/README.md

 ExternalInterfaceSequence Class
 ===============================
-AutomationML 2.1 APIThis class defines a sequence of CAEX 'ExternalInterface' elements.
+This class defines a sequence of CAEX 'ExternalInterface' elements.
 A sequence of ExternalInterfaces can be associated to each class, which implements the [IObjectWithExternalInterface][1] interface.

 Inheritance Hierarchy